Baggage

 For the rider who likes to carry more than can fit in most wedge-type

-bags, this is probably the most common choice in the U.S. Rack top
+bags, this is probably the most common choice in the U.S. Rack top or

-pockets on the top, back and sides, and expandable sections.
+on the top, back and sides, and expandable sections.

-In general, they usually mount securely, while also being easy to
+In general, they usually mount securely, while also being easy to take

 On the downside, they have to be used in combination with some kind